 1. Click the View icon on the Ribbon.
 This icon allows you to switch between Design and Datasheet Views.
+It is available on both the Home and Design tabs of the Ribbon.

 When you are in Datasheet view (as you should be now) the icon will change to a Design icon.